digitalcredentials/issuer-coordinator/README.md

 npm run test
 ```

-Note that when testing we don't actually want to make live HTTP calls to the services,
-so we've used nock to intercept the HTTP calls and return precanned data.
+Note that when testing we don't actually want to make live HTTP calls to the services, so we've used Nock to intercept the HTTP calls and return precanned data.

 ## Contribute